A Tale About Love II - a Change in Relationships - Cover

 Caution: This Romance Sex Story contains strong sexual content, including Ma/Fa Consensual Romantic Fiction Humor Polygamy/Polyamory First Oral Sex Petting Nudism Slow

 Sir Allen introduced the guest.
-“This is Mr. Bill Cunningham; he is the General Manager of the Asian/Australian Region...” - as if we did not know this already - ... and we’ll have two hours for the marketing presentation.”
+“This is Bill Cunningham; he is the General Manager of the Asian/Australian Region...” - as if we did not know this already - “ ... and we’ll have two hours for the marketing presentation.”

 Frank had some talking points prepared (most of them copied from my presentation) and went through them at a fast pace.
-He finished saying that Peter would now present the small customer base and that I would do the large customer part.
+He finished by saying that Peter would now present the small customer base and that I would do the large customer part.
 Peter was nervous but handled it well and his presentation was competent.
 Then it was my turn.

 “Mr. Cunningham, I know that this is not the moment to throw money around.
 Let me show you some numbers I prepared last night.
 They are not as exact as I would like them to be.
 I did not sleep a lot during the night, but they’ll give you an idea about the options I see for our company in Australia.”

-Sir Allan and Frank nodded and smiled satisfied, and Mr. Cunningham looked at our financial people, “Do you see anything wrong with these numbers?”
+Sir Allan and Frank nodded and smiled, satisfied, and Mr. Cunningham looked at our financial people, “Do you see anything wrong with these numbers?”
 Our financial director shook his head and said that the logic was impeccable and the assumptions a bit aggressive, but yes, it could work, provided that new money was available.
 Long term it would be a significant increase in revenue and profit - if I managed to make it happen.

-Before I left the room, I looked at Frank, “I’ve to talk to you for a moment, and it has to be now.
+Before I left the room, I looked at Frank, “I have to talk to you for a moment, and it has to be now.
 Could you give me five minutes?”
 Sir Allan decided on a coffee break and Frank took me into his office.

-“Yes.
-I did and I agree.
-I spoke with NT about their people who were in your team, and they are happy about that, too.
+“Yes,” he replied.
+“I did and I agree with your numbers, up to a point.
+I spoke with NT about their people who were attached to your team, and they’re happy about that too.
 The only thing I don’t understand was why did you not include yourself in this list?”

 “No. Why?
 What did you expect?”

-“Mary Ann, please call everyone into the meeting room in ten minutes and I would like you to be present, too.”
+“Mary Ann, please call everyone into the meeting room in ten minutes and I would like you to be present too.”

 They suddenly exploded in applause and shook my hand - the ladies even tried a little kiss on my cheek, and Mary Ann hugged me for a moment and her kiss was not so little.
 Well, everyone was happy, and I had resolved another problem to my satisfaction.

-When I was ready to go home and dress for the dinner, Mary Ann called me and said that Sir Allen and Mr. Cunningham wanted to see me.
+When I was ready to go home to dress for the dinner, Mary Ann called me and said that Sir Allen and Mr. Cunningham wanted to see me.
 She smiled from one side of her face to the other, and I asked her whether she was happy with the money.

-“This, too, but the best of luck to you now.
+“That too, but the best of luck to you now.
 You deserve it.”

 I sat down and told her to come into my office.
 “What is happening?
 I know that I am not an ingrained member of the gossip mill, but would you please tell me what is going on?
 I don’t want to be caught by surprise.
 Am I going to be fired?”